-Plan Document: The term Plan Document means this document, (including any riders and amendments), which describes the rights, benefits, terms, conditions and limitations of the coverage available to covered members and eligible dependents.
+Plan Document: This document (including any riders and amendments), which describes the rights, benefits, terms, conditions and limitations of the coverage available to covered members and eligible dependents.

-Plan Sponsor: The term Plan Sponsor means the Office of the State Comptroller on behalf of the State of Connecticut.
+Plan Sponsor: The Office of the State Comptroller on behalf of the State of Connecticut.